top of page

 São Paulo

-Since 2016, a six-story building in the Paraíso neighborhood of São Paulo has housed the São Paulo Campus, a Google space that fosters entrepreneurship.
-With an architectural design by Superlimão, the floors are divided into two types of spaces: those open to the public and floors dedicated to Google and partner startup programs.
-In addition, the project is a green building, with LEED certification, and uses regional materials and furniture made from recycled and recyclable content, as well as automation of the air conditioning and lighting systems.
+Since 2016, a six-story building in the Paraíso neighborhood of São Paulo has been home to the São Paulo Campus, a Google space dedicated to fostering entrepreneurship.
+Designed by the architecture firm Superlimão, the building’s floors are divided into two types of spaces: those open to the public and those reserved for Google and partner startup programs.
+The project is also a green building, holding LEED certification, and incorporates regional materials and furniture made from recycled and recyclable content, along with automated air conditioning and lighting systems.

 DATA SHEET